 It was recorded in Los Angeles while Bowie was suffering a full-blown cocaine-induced psychotic breakdown and had just finished appearing in the Cult Classic The Man Who Fell to Earth.
 He claimed in interviews he remembered nothing about the recording other than describing the guitar sound he wanted on the title track to the session musician, but there are many stories about his behaviour at the time.

-Despite the controversy, Station to Station was commercially and critically successful upon release, and its stature has only increased since then; it is now often cited as one of Bowie's best albums.
-It was listed at #324 in Rolling Stone's Rolling Stone: 500 Greatest Albums of All Time.
+Despite the controversy, Station to Station was critically and commercially successful upon release, peaking at No. 5 on the UK Albums chart and No. 3 on the Billboard 200, as well as being certified gold in the UK, the US, and Canada.
+Its stature has only increased since then; it is now often cited as one of Bowie's best albums.
+It was listed at No. 324 in Rolling Stone's Rolling Stone: 500 Greatest Albums of All Time, being elevated to No. 52 on the 2020 revision.
+That same year, Acclaimed Music would rank the album at No. 335 on its dynamic list of the 3000 most critically praised albums.

 Station to Station was supported by three singles upon its initial release: "Golden Years", "TVC 15", and "Stay".
 A heavily truncated version of the Title Track was also released as a promo single in France.
 Bowie's cover of the Johnny Mathis song "Wild is the Wind" was later released as a single in 1981 to promote the Greatest Hits Album Changestwobowie, on which it was included.